 - Cha Cha: Playful, flirty, and lively, the Cha Cha uses syncopations (or split beats) to emphasize the cha-cha-cha music.
 Furthermore, this dance uses lots of hip action that comes from alternately bending and straightening the knees and a rolling ball-flat foot action.

 - Swing: Sometimes called Jitterbug, Lindy Hop, or Shag, this versatile dance can be done to music from the Big Band era, 50’s Rock ‘n Roll, Country, Hip-Hop, or Pop music.
 Swing is a spirited and fun dance that uses lots of turns and spins.
-Here’s a video on what to wear when you go Swing dancing.

 Once you’ve become a get-by dancer, I hope you decide to upgrade and polish your skills.
 The confidence you feel when you use good ballroom dance technique will pay you back many times.
 Dance on!
 If you want to be the best you can be, check out this Dance Safari post, “Ballroom Dancing Success is Within Your Reach” for some more tips.